 Yes, you can apply if you already have funding from another source(s).

-You should clearly demonstrate in your application what the BTPP funding will be used for and why the funding is necessary to help you to commercialise your device/system.
-The BTPP Expert Panel may not support projects where it deems that funding and access to end-user agencies from the BTPP is not necessary to commercialise the technology.
+You should clearly demonstrate in your application what the BCF funding will be used for and why the funding is necessary to help you to commercialise your device/system.
+The BCF Expert Panel may not support projects where it deems that funding from the BCF is not necessary to commercialise the technology.

-Yes, unsuccessful applicants for the PSF can apply to the BTPP.
+Yes, unsuccessful applicants can reapply to the BCF.

 Additional NSW Government funding programs and support:

 I need help developing my idea.
-Where can I go to for support?
+Where can I go for support?

 There are many university accelerators, technology transfer offices and early-stage funds in NSW that may be available to you.
 Some of these include:

-At Investment NSW, we are committed to diversity, equity and inclusion.
+At OCSE, we are committed to diversity, equity and inclusion.
 We encourage people with disability to apply.
 If you have disability and require more information on adjustments and assistance to apply, please contact us.
-Assistance in completing this application can be found at Communities and Justice, People with disability Australia or legal aide
+Assistance in completing this application can be found at Communities and Justice, People with disability Australia or Legal Aide